medic/medic-builds-repo/README.md

 ## Deployment

-The DDOC can be built with `grunt build`.
+The DDoc can be built with `npm run build`, which will write the ddoc to `ddocs.json`.

-Automatic deployment to the build server is handled by Travis, when a branch is merged to master.
+Automatic deployment to the build server is handled by Travis, when a branch is merged to `master`.
 See: https://github.com/medic/medic-builds-repo/blob/master/scripts/pushToServer.js